-Matthew Whitaker will take over as acting attorney general after Jeff Sessions announced his resignation from the position Wednesday — hours after a handful of Election Day races rocked the country.
+Matthew Whitaker took over as acting attorney general after Jeff Sessions announced his resignation from the position on Nov.
+7 — hours after a handful of Election Day races rocked the country.

 "We are pleased to announce that Matthew G. Whitaker, Chief of Staff to Attorney General Jeff Sessions at the Department of Justice, will become our new Acting Attorney General of the United States.
 He will serve our Country well...," Trump tweeted in response to Sessions' departure.

 Whitaker, 49, already has some experience under his belt.
 Read on for three things to know about Sessions' replacement.

 Whitaker is proud to be from Iowa, and has deep ties to the state — both personally and professionally.

 He played in the 1991 Rose Bowl for the University of Iowa as a tight end, the Des Moines Register points out.

 "He played football for Iowa (lettered three years at tight end) and was named Academic all-Big Ten in 1990, 91 & 92, was Academic All American in 1992 and won the prestigious Big Ten Medal of Honor in 1993," the University of Iowa boasts in an online profile of the politician, which noted Whitaker earned his undergraduate degree in communications and law degree and MBA in 1991 and 1995, respectively.

 Whitaker is a "respected Republican," according to the Register.
 He has worn many hats throughout his political career, including serving as co-chairman for former Texas Gov. Rick Perry's 2012 presidential campaign, the newspaper reports.
 He was also executive director of Washington, D.C.-based Foundation for Accountability and Civic Trust, a non-profit dedicated to ethics and transparency in government, for roughly three years.